-The first part of this blog post might seem like it’s not completely timely, considering the current state of the world.
+The first part of this blog post might seem like it’s not entirely timely, considering the current state of the world.
 But I promise it is.
 If you’re stressed and feeling out of control and like, you don’t know where to focus your attention or how to calm down, you’re in the right spot.
 Trust me.

 It BLOWS my mind that I was preparing to graduate college a year ago.

 I very clearly didn’t end up moving to Bemidji and working at the newspaper there.
 Nor did I take another journalism job.
 I didn’t really know what type of job to take.
 I was about to graduate college with a double major in Media & Journalism and Political Science.
 Most of my classmates were applying for or accepting jobs with news organizations, ad agencies, or government offices.
 Others were planning on entering graduate programs.
-I didn’t know what I wanted to do – so I did what any wing 7 enneagram type would and explored EVERY option.
+I didn’t know what I wanted to do – so I did what any wing seven enneagram type would and explored EVERY option.
 While there were many places I could see myself, my heart really only wanted to be in one place – Haiti.

 While I look back a year later and still think that plan would have been ideal – I can’t help but laugh at how hard I was trying to do things to impress others.

 Here’s some real talk: College is SO MUCH pressure.
-Especially when you’ve been a “high performer” at college for four years.
-It seems like professors, mentors, and peers expect to see success from you immediately.
-For four years I was pumped with the narrative that “success” after graduation means you either get into a top graduate program or get a great job right out of college.
+Especially when you’ve been a “high performer” at college for four years, it seems like professors, mentors, and peers expect to see success from you immediately.
+For four years, I was pumped with the narrative that “success” after graduation means you either get into a top graduate program or get a great job right out of college.

-The day after I graduated I found myself packing up everything I owned and unpacking it into my parents’ garage.
-Once it was unpacked I put things into four pilesThrow away Give away Pack into a storage unit Pack up for nomadic/Haiti lifeI spent about a month on the road in the US, using my grandma’s spare bedroom as a home base.
-Going to visit friends, work from coffee shops all over the midwest and go on lots of hikes.
+I spent about a month on the road in the US, using my grandma’s spare bedroom as a home base.
+Going to visit friends, work from coffee shops all over the midwest, and going on lots of hikes.

-This time was also spent brainstorming how I would impact the non-profit industry.
+This time was spent brainstorming how I would impact the non-profit industry.
 My partners and I wanted to build a hotel in Haiti.
 We’d use it to create local jobs, house teams/tourists, and as a social hub to connect and empower non-profits across the country.
 We had a big dream and this big vision.
 And yet, we had no idea how to get there.
 Again, I felt overwhelmed.
-I felt so much pressure to perform (and quickly) and yet I felt I was still trying to get a breather from taking my final exams.
+I felt so much pressure to perform (and quickly), and yet I thought I was still trying to get a breather from taking my final exams.

-The danger aspect was why nobody in leadership knew about the corruption on the ground.
+The dangerous aspect was why nobody in leadership knew about the corruption on the ground.
 Everyone was terrified to say anything negative.
 If they did and it was discovered they had told, it would result in physical danger for them.

-This again was extremely overwhelming.
+This, again, was extremely overwhelming.
 The safety of my friends relied on me giving this information in the right way and it being received in a way that wouldn’t put anyone in harm’s way.

 But I knew it was the right thing to do.
 So I came back to America and shared what I needed to.
-Then was tasked with assisting in creating a plan to deal with corruption (again – so overwhelming I can’t even put it into words – anyone sensing the theme of this blog?).
+Then I was tasked with creating a plan to deal with corruption (again – so overwhelming I can’t even put it into words – anyone sensing the theme of this blog?).

 Well here’s some more real talk: people don’t talk about what happens after the “The End” moments.

 Many non-profits have scaled their operations in Haiti way back or pulled out completely.
-The timing wasn’t right and we had to decide to put the dream we wanted more than anything back on the shelf.
+The timing wasn’t right, and we had to decide to put the dream we wanted more than anything back on the shelf.
 Life came at us so fast.
 It comes at all of us so fast.
-Humans are so complex and we have so many dreams and ambitions.
+Humans are so complex, and we have so many dreams and ambitions.
 But this was and is something I want more than anything else – to create a non-profit that connects and empowers non-profits in a geographical region to strengthen the whole sector.

 The job I had taken in the US was a job with an American NGO.
 A historical society – and it was SOOO not the job for me.
 But I had no idea what I wanted to do.
 By this point, I was exhausted.
 I hadn’t taken a breath in over a year.
-I’d been moving all over the place with no real underlying purpose to any of it (any other enneagram 7 peeps feel this!?) and I was TIRED.
+I’d been moving all over the place with no real underlying purpose to any of it (any other enneagram seven peeps feel this!?), and I was TIRED.
 In a few months, I’d be diagnosed with PTSD.

-But even while being completely overwhelmed some things happen and something was super clear – my ex-boyfriend from high school (Kris with a K) and I were supposed to get back together.
+But even while being completely overwhelmed, some things happen, and something was super clear – my ex-boyfriend from high school (Kris with a K) and I were supposed to get back together.
 So we did.
-And I moved back to my home town to live with him, take a chill pill, and get some therapy (so important for EVERYONE).
+And I moved back to my hometown to live with him, take a chill pill, and get some therapy (so important for EVERYONE).

 Around the same time, I realized that two things got me out of every single overwhelming situation I’ve been in – truth and connection.
-So I decided to go full time with photography and storytelling to pursue that in my day to day life.
+So I decided to go full time with photography and storytelling to pursue that in my day-to-day life.

-What I have found is somehow after every scary, stressful situation I get through the next one seems 10x worse.
-When really I think I just forget so easily how powerful I really am.
+What I have found is somehow, after every scary, stressful situation I get through, the next one seems 10x worse.
+When really, I think I just forget so easily how powerful I really am.
 How powerful we all are.
-Humans are amazing and when we band together – magic happens.
+Humans are amazing, and when we band together – magic happens.
 I’ve seen it with my own eyes.